Koalab/chromesoul/README.md

+## Disclaimer (important, read!)

+You are currently watching the **development version**, which isn't intended to work properly.
+You *should not* use it.
+Instead, you are advised to use the stable version on the master branch.

 ## What is chromesoul?

 Chromesoul is a NetSoul client for Google Chrome.
 If you don't know what NetSoul is, you probably don't need it.
 If you're neither a student nor an employee of any [IONIS](http://www.ionis-group.com/) school (eg: Epitech, Epita, …), all you have to know is that NetSoul is an internal messaging protocol for thoses schools.